googleapis/google-cloud-java/google-cloud-notification/README.md

 [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication)
 section in the base directory's README.

-About Google Cloud Firestore
+About Google Cloud Pub/Sub Notifications
 ----------------------------

-Cloud Firestore is a fully-managed NoSQL document database for mobile, web, and server development from Firebase and Google Cloud Platform.
-It's backed by a multi-region replicated database that ensures once data is committed, it's durable even in the face of unexpected disasters.
-Not only that, but despite being a distributed database, it's also strongly consistent and offers seamless integration with other Firebase and Google Cloud Platform products, including Google Cloud Functions.
+Cloud Pub/Sub Notifications sends information about changes to objects in your buckets to Google Cloud Pub/Sub, where the information is added to a Cloud Pub/Sub topic of your choice in the form of messages.
+For example, you can track objects that are created and deleted in your bucket.
+Each notification contains information describing both the event that triggered it and the object that changed.

 Troubleshooting
 ---------------